 Free Days and Discounts

 You may also be able to take advantage of museum free days.
 Some museums have a regularly scheduled free day, afternoon or evening; if you visit during that time, you will not have to pay admission.
 For example, museums in major cities like New York City, San Francisco, and Chicago all offer free days and discounted admission.

-Bank of America's Museums on Us program offers its cardholders one free general admission to one of over 150 participating museums on the first weekend of each month.
-You will need to show a photo ID and a Bank of America or Merrill Lynch debit or credit card to receive your free admission.
+Bank of America's Museums on Us program offers its cardholders one free general admission to one of over 200 participating museums on the first full weekend of each month.
+You will need to show a photo ID and a Bank of America, U. S. Trust or Merrill Lynch debit or credit card to receive your free admission.

 Smithsonian magazine's Museum Day Live! program offers free admission to two people from the same household to one participating museum.
-Museum Day Live!
-2012 was held on September 29, 2012; future dates have not yet been announced.
-To participate, you must request your tickets in advance via the magazine's Museum Day Live!
-Website, then download and print the tickets.
+Museum Day Live! is held at the end of September; actual dates vary by year.
+To participate, you must request your tickets in advance via the magazine's Museum Day Live! website, then download and print the tickets.
 (Tip: Some museums will allow you to use your smartphone or tablet to show your ticket.
 Check with your museum or the ticket email from Museum Day Live!)

 To learn about senior discounts at a particular museum, you can call the museum, check its website or just show up and read the admission prices.
 Even if you see no information posted about a senior discount, it never hurts to ask for one.